Subhash3/selector-grounding/README.md

 - Click on 'Learn more' on the 'Neural Networks' project card
 ```

-Our main program will read this step by step, and for each step it will call the Selector Grounding module to get the
-selector for the described element.
+Read the manual test step by step, and for each step it will call the Selector Grounding module to get the selector for the described element.

 Pseudo code: